LukasHeinzl/StateVM-OLD/README.md

 When using loop the automaton will stay in its current state.
 When using back the automaton will go back to its previous state, if one exists.

-One the automaton has processed the input without errors it will print the current state's name with one of the following prefixes:
+Once the automaton has processed the input without errors it will print the current state's name with one of the following prefixes:
 - IAS (in accepting state)
 - NAS (not in accepting state)